kovidgoyal/rapydscript-ng/README.md

    that any more :)

 1. RapydScript now supports the Python conditional operator: ``1 if a else 2``.

+1. RapydScript now supports generators (yield keyword).
+Currently it outputs ES 6 only code, but it is on my TODO list to convert that into an ES 5 polyfill either using regenerator or hand-writing the code.

 1. The command line interface has been cleaned up with many new options and improved modularization/robustness.
 The test suite is now run automatically